princomp/princomp.github.io/source/lectures/oop/properties.md

     public static string Explanation { get; set; } = "A Circle has for radius its diameter divided by 2.";
     ```

-    Such a property can be accessed using for example
+    This means that the property is shared among all instances of the class.
+It also means that the property can be accessed without creating an object (instantiating the class) first.
+For example, you might access the above property this way:

     ```
     Console.WriteLine(Circle.Explanation);